Multivariate time series Anomaly Detection (preview)

 If your goal is to detect anomalies out of a normal pattern on each individual time series purely based on their own historical data, use univariate anomaly detection APIs.
 For example, you want to detect daily revenue anomalies based on revenue data itself, or you want to detect a CPU spike purely based on CPU data.

 If your goal is to detect system level anomalies from a group of time series data, use multivariate anomaly detection APIs.
 Particularly, when any individual time series won't tell you much, and you have to look at all signals (a group of time series) holistically to determine a system level issue.
 For example, you have an expensive physical asset like aircraft, equipment on an oil rig, or a satellite.
 Each of these assets has tens or hundreds of different types of sensors.
 You would have to look at all those time series signals from those sensors to decide whether there is system level issue.

 To learn how to call the Anomaly Detector API (multivariate), try this Notebook.
 This Jupyter Notebook shows you how to send an API request and visualize the result.

 To run the Notebook, you should get a valid Anomaly Detector API subscription key and an API endpoint.
 In the notebook, add your valid Anomaly Detector API subscription key to the

 endpoint variable to your endpoint.

-The public preview of Anomaly Detector multivariate is currently available in six regions: West US2, West Europe, East US2, South Central US, East US, and UK South.
+The preview of Anomaly Detector multivariate is currently available in 10 Azure regions: Southeast Asia, Australia East, Canada Central, North Europe, West Europe, East US, East US 2, South Central US, West US 2, and UK South.

 See the following technical documents for information about the algorithms used: